jsalinasf/cheat_sheets/kubernetesCommands.md

 They are located on the Controller Manager: CSR-APPROVING and CSR-SIGNING

+The kube-controller-manager.yaml has two options where it specify which CA certs is going to use to APPROIVE and SIGN certificate requests:

+	--cluster-signing-cert-file=/etc/kubernetes/pki/ca.crt
+	--cluster-signing-key-file=/etc/kubernetes/pki/ca.key

+The process goes as follows:

 User generates a key for himself (Lets use Jane as an example):

 	openssl genrsa -out jane.key